-Safety Dispatch: How to Secure Your Author Website
+SAFETY DISPATCH: How to Secure Your Author Website

-by SFWA Safety Committee
+by the SFWA Safety Committee

 Numerous user-friendly options exist for authors to set up and manage their own websites, from single, static pages to actively updated blogs.
 They can be built with templates or custom designed, self-hosted, or placed on a managed hosting service.
 Regardless of format or complexity, an author website is a perennially useful information hub that is under your control.
 Social media sites may come and go, but you can always link back to your website.